Skip to content

 Premium Price

-Even within Scarpa’s Approach Shoe collection, the Mescalito Planets are on the higher end due to he technology implemented.
+Even within Scarpa’s Approach Shoe collection, the Mescalito Planets are on the higher end due to the technology implemented.
 There are many cheaper shoes on the market; however, they don’t have the same reputation as Scarpa for climbing or build quality.
 I was lucky to pick the Mescalito Planet up directly from Scarpa with a 30% sale discount, which makes the $200CAD (£105) a steal for a shoe of this quality and performance.

 Low Ankle Design